I am a Ph.D. Candidate in the Department of Computer Science and

 methods to accelerate the discovery and design of novel

 materials.
-I specialize in graph neural networks (GNNs),
+I specialize in graph neural networks (GNNs), large

-informatics challenges such as
+for solving core materials informatics challenges such as

 crystal structure prediction (CSP), materials property prediction, and generative modeling of